Searching for Components in Database & File-based Libraries

 The Installed tab lists the libraries that have been made available in this installation of Altium Designer.

 When connected to an Altium 365 Workspace, you are also presented with a summary of the health of your Workspace Library.
-This shows, at-a-glance, the number of components that are completely healthy and the number of components that have at least one issue.
+This shows, at a glance, the number of components that are completely healthy and the number of components that have at least one issue.
 Click the See Details control to open the Components page of the Workspace's browser interface in your default web browser.

 When connected to an Altium 365 Workspace, you can import an installed library currently selected in the dialog's grid area to the Workspace by clicking Import in the right-most column.
 The Library Importer in its Simple mode with the selected library loaded will open.